jasonaaronwilson/c-armyknife-lib/docs/comet-vm-debugger.md

 a low-level instruction debugger.

-Even though the debugger repl is a scheme interpreter, a simple trick allows you to write simply "quit" instead of "(quit)" to invoke the debugger command "quit" so you may not even realize that scheme is being used to interpret your commands when you first use the debugger.
+Even though the debugger repl is a scheme interpreter, a simple trick allows you to write just "quit" instead of "(quit)" to invoke the debugger command "quit" so you may not even realize that scheme is being used to interpret your commands when you first use the debugger.
 The debugger repl should feel like using gdb until you use